 How can you prevent heel pain?

-Aches and pains in your heels can often be prevented through gentle stretching and appropriately fitted shoes.
-When sitting at work or at home, try slowly rolling your toes and heels above the floor, moving it up and down and side to side.
+Aches and pains in your heels can often be prevented through gentle stretching and wearing shoes that fit appropriately.
+When sitting at work or at home, try slowly rolling your toes and heels over a tennis ball or rolling pin, moving your foot up and down and side to side.
 If you notice pain or discomfort while stretching your feet, check your shoes.
 Are they supporting your ankle, heels, and toes?
 Shoes that are worn should be replaced.
 We recommend investing in custom foot orthotics for shoes that have limited padding (like flats or boots).

 What treatment options are available for heel pain?

 While heel pain cannot be treated at home, there are ways to relieve pain and provide temporary comfort.
-The two most popular methods of at-home care include RICE (Rest, Ice, Compression, and Elevation), and custom foot orthotics.
-Both of these care methods will alleviate the pain and pressure on your heel, promoting natural relief.
+The two most popular methods of at-home care include RICE (Rest, Ice, Compression, and Elevation) and custom foot orthotics.
+Both of these care methods will alleviate heel pain and pressure, promoting natural relief.

-If physical therapy is already part of your routine, we suggest that patients work with their PT’s to gently stretch and exercise the heel and foot.
-When diagnosed with a chronic heel condition, physical therapy is typically added to the treatment plan to address aches, pain, and strengthen the muscles and ligaments surrounding the area.
+If physical therapy is already part of a patient’s routine, we suggest that they work with their PTs to gently stretch and exercise the heel and foot.
+When someone is diagnosed with a chronic heel condition, physical therapy is typically added to the treatment plan to address aches and pains and to strengthen the muscles and ligaments surrounding the area.

 Heel pain treatment center in Scottsdale

 We know that heel aches and pains can have a negative impact on your daily life.
-As a patient, being educated on your condition can make you feel empowered, and it can be helpful to learn about the causes and symptoms of heel pain.
+As a patient, you can feel more empowered if you are educated on your condition, and it can be helpful to learn about the causes and symptoms of heel pain.
 Likewise, it’s also useful to know what steps to take to prevent this pain and what treatment options are available.
 If you are experiencing pain in your heel area, we recommend that you contact our heel pain treatment center for immediate care.
 Our team of podiatrists and medical professionals are dedicated to your comfort!